Hidden Sanctuaries & Gems

 Tucked away along the Gary Shell Cross-City Trail, the Stanley Rehder Carnivorous Plant Garden features a concrete walking trail, wooden observation decks and a collection of native carnivorous plants such as Pitcher Plants and Venus flytraps, which only grow naturally within a 75- to 100-mile radius of Wilmington.
 Within the ADA-accessible passive park, the garden is open each day and is protected by a conservation easement held by the North Carolina Coastal Land Trust.

-Thousands of visitors flock to the Arboretum at New Hanover County to enjoy seven acres of community gardens that are replete with lush landscapes, flowering plants and bushes and one of the largest water gardens in the state.
+Thousands of visitors flock to the New Hanover County Arboretum to enjoy seven acres of community gardens that are replete with lush landscapes, flowering plants and bushes and one of the largest water gardens in the state.
 Stroll along paved pathways to discover unique vignettes including a water garden with hundreds of colorful Koi, catfish and lilies, a Japanese garden with an authentic tea house and numerous Japanese maples.
 Little ones will enjoy a children’s garden and cozy cottage.
 The Contemplation Garden honors the five branches of the military.
 The Ability Garden is specially designed to provide opportunities for people of all levels of ability to enjoy gardening.
 The arboretum is free to visit and open from 7 a.m. to dusk 365 days a year.

 Take a step into the past with a tour of the Burgwin-Wright House and Gardens.
 A superb example of Georgian architecture, the circa-1770 residence is graced with seven separate Colonial-style garden areas, including an orchard with figs and pomegranates, a crabapple espalier and a parterre with trimmed boxwood.
 Visitors are encouraged to enjoy self-guided tours of all the gardens, which are open year-round to the public.